Transformation Functions

 Chained Transformations

-More than one independently defined transformations can be chained together such that the output of one transformation is the input of another.
-This is performed by configuring one or more of the output axes of a transformation as the input axes to the next transformation in the sequence.
+Two or more independently defined transformations can be chained together so that the output of one transformation is the input of another.
+You can do this by configuring one or more of the output axes of a transformation as the input axes to the next transformation in the sequence.

 Multitask

 Transformations are global and are run task-independently.
-This means a transformation can be configured on one task and reconfigured, enabled, or disabled in another task.
+This means a transformation can be configured on one task and reconfigured, enabled, or disabled on a different task.
 Motion commanded from any task will be transformed by the enabled transformations using the commanded axes.

 Abort